-Inverness is a brilliant base to explore the surrounding area, with a variety of activities on offer from local walks to dolphin spotting.
-The city is well connected by road, rail, and air and this, coupled with the central Highland location, means it is perfect for day trips.
+Inverness is a brilliant base from which to explore the gorgeous Scottish Highlands, with a variety of activities on offer from local walks to dolphin spotting.
+The city is well connected by road, rail and air; this, coupled with the central location, means it’s perfect for day trips.
 You can either select a tour company, or research and plan your own route.
 Here are seven options to choose from, each offering a different taste of Scotland.

-Scotland is full of castles and, while there are several options relatively close to the city of Inverness, it is worth driving a little further on a day trip in order to see one of the most photographed and iconic, Eilean Donan.
-This castle sits on an island, has appeared in many movies, and often appears on packaging or advertising for Scottish products.
-Combine a trip to the castle with exploring the Isle of Skye, passing the famous Five Sisters of Kintail mountains, seeing the jagged ridgelines of the Cuillin hills, or simply slowly wandering along an empty stretch of coast beachcombing, before picking up some fish and chips in Portree.
+Combine a trip to the castle with exploring the Isle of Skye, passing the famous Five Sisters of Kintail mountains, seeing the jagged ridgelines of the Cuillin hills, or simply slowly wandering along an empty stretch of coast beach-combing.
+Once you’re done, make sure you pick up some of the delicious fish and chips in Portree.

-Closer to Inverness, the Royal Burgh of Nairn is perfectly placed for exploring.
-It is renowned as one of the driest and sunniest places in all of Scotland, and has several miles of sandy beaches close by.
-Cawdor castle and gardens are close by, as are several world-class golf courses, including Castle Stuart.
-Nairn itself offers several places to eat and to shop, a promenade to walk along and gaze out to the Moray Firth beyond, river walks, and various activities, including wild dolphin spotting.
+The Royal Burgh of Nairn is perfectly placed for exploring.
+It’s frequently sunny (a rarity in Scotland) and has miles of beaches nearby.
+Cawdor castle and gardens are close too, as are several world-class golf courses, including Castle Stuart.
+Nairn also offers several places to eat and to shop, a promenade to walk along and gaze out to the Moray Firth beyond, river walks, and various activities, including wild dolphin spotting.

-Due to its superbly central location, day trips from Inverness can be taken in virtually all directions.
-Heading south and east will take the visitor into the vast wild area of the Cairngorm National Park.
+Day trips from Inverness can be taken in virtually all directions.
+Heading south and east will take you into the vast wilds of the Cairngorms National Park.
 Aviemore is a good place to pause, whether for a meal or to join the Strathspey Steam Railway.
-When there is snow on the ground, other possibilities include winter sports, such as skiing or snowboarding.
+When there’s snow on the ground, other possibilities include winter sports, such as skiing or snowboarding.
 The Reindeer Centre offers visitors the chance to see the only free-ranging herd of reindeer in the UK, and to get close to the friendly creatures themselves.
-It is also possible to combine these activities with visiting one of the many Speyside distilleries.
+It’s also possible to combine these activities with visiting one of the many Speyside distilleries.